pflooky/open-data-contract-standard/README.md

 Thanks for your interest and for taking the time to come here! ❤️

 ## Executive summary
 This standard describes a structure for a **data contract**.
-Its current version is 2.2.1.
+Its current version is 3.0.0-dev.
 It is available for you as an Apache 2.0 license.
 Contributions are welcome!

 ## Discover the open standard
 Discover the [Open Data Contract Standard](./docs/README.md).
 This file contains some explanations and several examples.
-More [examples](./examples/README.md) have been added to v2.2.1.
+More [examples](./examples/README.md) have been added to vTBD.

 ## What is a Data Contract?